-This course offers an extension of Ministry Internship I by seeking to strengthen organisational skills through service in a selected area within your ministry context.
-Students reflect on your own sense of call in relation to personal strengths.
+This Internship course offers an extension of Ministry Internship I by strengthening organisational skills through service in a selected area within the student's ministry context.
+Students will reflect on their own sense of call in relation to personal strengths.